 We’ve seen this recently with rebrands by Dunkin’ Donuts, Weight Watchers, Uber, Unilever, and many more companies.

-Let’s look more closely at rebranding and examine what it is, why companies rebrand, and what you should know to successfully rebrand your business.
+Let’s look more closely at rebranding and examine what rebranding is, why companies rebrand, and what you should know to develop a rebranding strategy and successfully rebrand your business.

 What is rebranding?

-Rebranding is a marketing strategy in which a business develops a new name, symbol, logo design, or combination of those elements, in order to create a new brand identity in the minds of consumers, prospects, competitors, employees, and others.
+Rebranding is a marketing strategy that involves developing a new business name, symbol, company logo, and related visual assets like marketing materials, in order to create a new and differentiated brand identity in the minds of consumers, investors, prospects, competitors, employees, and other stakeholders.